francois-berder/trace-decoder/README.md

 ctfenable = <true | false.
 A value of true enables CTF file generation.
 Default is false>
 eventconversionenable = <true | false.
 A value of true enables generation of text CSV files with event information.
 Default is false>
 addressdisplayflags = <width of addresses to display in bits.
 If width has a '+' appended to the end, the address displayed will grow past what is specified if needed.
 Default is 32+>
+starttime = <n, where n is the number of nanoseconds after the Unix Epoch. n == -1 (the default value if not specified) will use the system time as the start time for the trace.
+Starttime is used in the CTF conversion metadata file.>
+hostname = <host name.
+This will override the system host name and use the name provided as the host in the CTF conversion metadata file.>
 ```

 ### CTF and Textual Event File Creation